SAP- DOT

 For a complete review of the 49 CFR Part 40 or SAP guidelines, download the following file (available in both WORD and PDF formats):

-You will need Acrobat Reader to view the PDF documents - download is free.
+You will need Acrobat Reader to view - download is free.

 Lisa Montalvo, MFT, CEAP, SAP